 In order to become a qualified clinical psychologist you will usually need to hold a British Psychological Society (BPS) accredited psychology degree with a degree classification of 2:1 or above, although some courses will accept a 2:2 and a Masters degree.
 For a full list of psychology courses in the UK, search British Psychological Society (BPS) Accredited Psychology Courses .

-If your course is not accredited or your degree is not in psychology, you can obtain Graduate Basis for Registration (GBR) in one of the following other ways:
+If your course is not accredited or your degree is not in psychology, you can obtain Graduate Basis for Chartered Membership (GBC) in one of the following other ways:

 Entry with just an HND is not possible.

-A minimum of 6 to 12 months' relevant clinical work experience is essential in order to secure a training place.
-Some course providers have specific requirements or give advice on how to go about gaining the necessary experience (successful applicants typically have two years' work experience).
+A minimum of 6 to 12 months of relevant clinical work experience is essential in order to secure a training place.
+Some course providers have specific requirements or give advice on how to go about gaining the necessary experience.

 Relevant experience can include work as an assistant psychologist in NHS clinical psychology departments, sometimes on a voluntary basis.
 Work in other areas, however, is also relevant, e.g. in nursing, social work, mental health work or services for individuals with disabilities.
 Mental health workers provide additional, specialist services for people experiencing mild to moderate mental health problems.
 People recruited to the role come from a wide range of backgrounds but are often psychology graduates, amongst other professionals.